-Make sure your photo has been taken within the last 6 months
+Make sure your photo has been taken within the last six months

-Canadians residing in the United States and abroad
+Canadians living in the United States and abroad

-The requirements for passport photos in Canada are different from those in the United States and other countries.
-Photos must be taken in person by a commercial photographer and must comply with the Government of Canada's Passport Program photo requirements.
-If not, your application will be rejected.
+Our requirements for passport photos are different from those in the United States and other countries.
+Photos for Canadian passports must be taken in person by a commercial photographer or studio.
+They must also comply with all of our photo requirements.
+If they don’t, we will reject your application.

 You must submit two (2) identical and unaltered photos with each passport application.

-- Taken with uniform lighting and not show shadows, glare or flash reflections.
+- uniform lighting and with no shadows, glare or flash reflections

-- Taken straight on, with face and shoulders centered and squared to the camera.
+- face and shoulders to the camera: straight-on, centered and squared

-- Taken in front of a plain white or light-coloured background with a clear difference between your face and the background.
+- a plain white or light-coloured background with a clear difference between your face and the background.
 Photos must reflect/represent natural skin tones.